mediaopt/braintree-commercetools-client/README.md

    Line Items that will send as payload to createPaymentUrl.
 You can find the structure on [_LineItems_](src/types/index.ts).
 - **shipping**: `object`
    Shipping that will send as payload to createPaymentUrl.
 You can find the structure on [_Shipping_](src/types/index.ts).
+- **useKount**: `boolean`
+   if you set useKount to true it will send the kount request to Braintree on the client side.

 ```
 account: {